abpio/abp-commercial-docs/en/themes/lepton-x/mvc.md

 * The **user menu component (C# file)** is defined in the `Themes/LeptonX/Components/SideMenu/Toolbar/UserMenu/UserMenuViewComponent.cs` file and you can **override it** by creating a file with the **same name** and **under** the **same folder**.

-> LeptonX implements the ABP Framework Menu  [ABP Naviation/Menus]([#user-menu](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Navigation-Menu#standard-menus)) documentation to learn how to add/remove menu items to the user menu.
+> LeptonX implements the ABP Framework Menu [ABP Naviation/Menus]([#user-menu](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Navigation-Menu#standard-menus)).
+So you can check it out to learn how to add/remove menu items to the user menu.

 ---